 The University of Tampa's Army ROTC program is designed for full-time undergraduate or graduate students seeking an officer commission in the Army, Army Reserve or Army National Guard.

 The University of Tampa is a highly respected medium-sized private university located in the heart of Florida.
 UT provides students with a rare combination of academic excellence and personalized attention.
-The University offers more than 150 areas of study and pre-professional programs through a well-rounded curriculum rooted in the liberal arts.
+The University offers more than 200 areas of study through a well-rounded curriculum.
 UT has been named one of the nation's best institutions for undergraduate education by The Princeton Review, which also gives high marks to UT's graduate business programs.

 UT is located near downtown Tampa, less than 20 minutes away from the most popular beaches in Florida.
-Tampa Bay's social scene and nightlife include such attractions as Old Hyde Park, Ybor City, Busch Gardens, Lowry Park Zoo, Adventure Island, Harbor Island, MOSI, Sunken Gardens, the St. Petersburg Pier and the Salvador Dali and Holocaust museums.
+Tampa Bay's social scene and nightlife include such attractions as Hyde Park, Ybor City, Busch Gardens, Lowry Park Zoo, Adventure Island, Harbour Island, Sunken Gardens, the Salvador Dali and Holocaust museums.
 We are home to three professional sports teams including the Tampa Bay Buccaneers, the Tampa Bay Lightning and the Tampa Bay Rays.

 Two ROTC cadets were awarded the Raytheon Trophy by the Secretary of the Army in 1996 and 2005, distinguishing them as the most outstanding ROTC commissioned graduates in their respective commission years.
 UT's Army ROTC program is ranked among the highest in the nation.
 We are the only non-military college with multiple Raytheon Award winners.